 UI: Makes emotional connections

-People come to your site to do stuff, whether it’s researching the best kind of doggie companion for small apartment living or paying their taxes (ouch!).
-While the former may be more fun, in both cases, people come to your site with a goal in mind.
+People come to your site to do stuff, whether it’s researching the best kind of doggie companion for small apartment living or paying their taxes.
+While the former may be more enjoyable, in both cases, people come to your site with a goal in mind.

-Once you have the basic functions down pat, according to Aarron Walter, author of Designing for Emotion, it’s really the personality of your interface that will elicit loyalty in your users.
+Once you have the basic functions down pat, according to Aarron Walter, author of Designing for Emotion and InVision’s VP of Design Education, it’s really the personality of your interface that will elicit loyalty in your users.
 People may be drawn to your site because of its striking design.
 They may stick around if it allows them to accomplish their goals.

 …but once they make a personal connection, they’re hooked.